 All provisions of these rules are valid, except for the following:

 86.5.
-Inspection and review of the courses see Article 30 of these rules (Art.
-614.3 of the FIS Rules).
+Inspection and review of tracks see article 30 of these rules (article 614.3 of the FIS rules).

 87. (905) Start

 87.1.
-On the first course, the competitors start in the order of their start numbers (see Articles 36.3. and 37.
-(621.3 and 622 of the FIS Rules)).
+On the first course, competitors start in the order of their start numbers (see articles 36.3. and 37.
+(621.3 and 622 FIS rules)).

 87.2.
-Starting order on the second course (see Article 36.11.
-(621.11. of the FIS Rules)).
+Starting order on the second course (see article 36.11.
+(621.11.
+FIS Rules)).

 88. Conducting giant slalom competitions

-89. (907) Protective helmet
+89. (907) Safety helmet

-90. (1000) super giant
+90. (1000) Supergiant

-91. (1001) Technical specifications
+91. (1001) Technical Parameters

 91.1.
 Height difference